The story behind the name

 I was sitting with my first ever 3-year-old student, Anna, reading the book: “I am Yoga,” by Susan Verde.
 I was intentionally utilizing the pages and pictures of the story to help facilitate (and contain) a stimulating, yet purposeful Yoga practice with this little one.
 When we had finished the book, Anna proceeded to flip through the pages and point to pictures of poses she wanted us to do next.
 I followed Anna’s lead for a bit, as she was still warming up to the practice of Yoga.
 We explored what poses felt good for our bodies.
 Anna carried on enthusiastically referencing various pages of the book and suggesting what poses we should do next.
 Anna turned to a page that was blank, with the exception of a pink, swirling circle in the background, and pointed to it, stating: “Let’s do THIS one!”
 With genuine curiosity, I wondered aloud “Oh, what’s that one called?”
 “Big, Pink Circle Pose!” she exclaimed.
 Now, I could have let my logical left-brain take over at that moment, and in the interest of wanting her to learn a “proper” form of Yoga, gently inform her that that was not actually a “real” pose.
 Instead, I decided to embrace, rather than stifle the little one’s creative endeavour, and enthusiastically inquired: “Okay, what does Big, Pink Circle Pose look like?”
 As Anna proceeded to throw up her arms and twist her leg around her body into some wildly unfamiliar, yet beautiful shape, I was reminded of one of the largely misperceived notions about the physical practice of Yoga- It’s really not about the pose at all!
 The purpose of stepping onto our mats is not about accomplishing anything tangible (flexibility, perfect alignment, handstands, etc., although those may come with time).
 We come to our mats to FEEL.
 To breathe.
 To be present and free.
 To love.
 To accept.
 To let go, and surrender.
 Thus, #PinkCircleWellness was born!
 I am eternally grateful to Anna for her wise and inspiring reminder, which continues to be the foundation of my own self-practice AND my teachings!

-I am an incredibly old soul, with a big, bleeding heart.
 I am a mental health therapist, yoga teacher (200-hr), meditation teacher (100-hr), registered social worker (MSW, RSW), world traveller, and lifelong learner.
 I am an ally, an advocate, and a holder of hope.
-I am a lover of all (okay, most) things wellness and am passionate about guiding people on their journeys toward optimum health and wellness, especially those facing challenges or barriers related to mental health.
+I am passionate about guiding people on their journeys toward optimum health and wellness, especially those facing challenges or barriers related to mental health.

 I value authenticity, compassion, and humour.
 I believe in the importance of mindful breathing, spending time in nature, and the ability to laugh at oneself every now and again.